StianOkland/The-Computer-Store/README.md

 # The Computer Store
-Build a  dynamic  webpage using “vanilla”  JavaScript.
+Build a  dynamic  webpage for working, storing cash and buying laptops using “vanilla” JavaScript.

 ## The bank
 Area where the user store found and make bank loans.